 What we can offer:

-Let us know if you want to be an ambassador and/or have any questions via our chat (#general > CodeRefinery Ambassador).
+Let us know if you want to be an ambassador by signing up for our ambassador e-mail list and/or if you have any questions you can contact us in our chat (#coderefinery > CodeRefinery ambassador program).

 We would love to see more contributions to our lessons.
 We are a normal open source project on GitHub, and you can contribute via issues, pull requests, or by discussing in our chat.
 You are welcome to reuse our lessons as well.